 Expanded maintenance and renewal of high-use assets

 In 2013-2014 Tasports initiated an expanded maintenance and renewal program to focus on a priority list of high use community-based assets.
 The community asset sites are Sullivan’s Cove, Strahan, Stanley and Inspection Head on the Tamar River.
 Tasports wants to ensure that these areas, which are continuing to grow, are able to be enjoyed well into the future and that the number of community events and tourism operators that utilise these assets continue to do so, and are not adversely affected by any change of access or load restrictions which may occur if maintenance is not able to be undertaken.
-For the past two years now Tasports has been continuing to undertake asset remediation across Sullivan’s Cove.
-In 2015 we are turning our focus to the much needed Franklin Wharf remediation.
+For the past three years now Tasports has been continuing to undertake asset remediation across Sullivan’s Cove.

-Starting 3 March 2016, the first area to be replaced is from the corner of Brooke Street Pier through to Elizabeth Street Pier.
-Independent engineering advice has concluded that traditional remediation to this wharf structure would not be a suitable solution; therefore the existing deck and beams will be demolished, with new deck and beam elements constructed atop the original concrete piles.
+Independent engineering advice concluded that traditional remediation to this wharf structure would not be a suitable solution; therefore the existing deck and beams needed to be demolished, with new deck and beam elements constructed atop the original concrete piles.

-The new wharf deck aims to sustain the ongoing community use of the area for the next 25 years.
-This project is essential to ensure that Sullivan's Cove continues to be a vibrant and busy place.
-We appreciate the patience of the local community and visitors to the area while this project is underway.
+The remediated wharf deck aims to sustain the ongoing community use of the area for the next 25 years.
+This $2.5m project was essential to ensure that Sullivan's Cove continues to be a vibrant and busy place.
+We appreciate the patience of the local community and visitors to the area while this project was delivered.